linto-ai/linto-stt/README.md

 docker pull lintoai/linto-platform-stt-standalone-worker:latest
 ```

-NB: You must install docker on your machine.
+NOTE: You must install docker on your machine.

 ## Configuration
 The LinSTT service that will be set-up here require KALDI models, the acoustic model and the decoding graph.
 Indeed, these models are not included in the repository; you must download them in order to run LinSTT.
-You can use our pre-trained models from here: [Downloads](https://doc.linto.ai/#/services/linstt_download).
+You can use our pre-trained models from here: [linstt download](services/linstt_download).

 ### Outside LinTO-Platform-STT-Service-Manager

 If you want to use our service alone without LinTO-Platform-STT-Service-Manager, you must `unzip` the files and put the extracted ones in the [shared storage](https://doc.linto.ai/#/infra?id=shared-storage).
 For example,